AllisonAS75/Radical.io-AndriodApp/README.md

 This applocation has 2 activities (screens).
 The first activity has a button names 'Next Activity' which allows us to goto the next Activity.
 The 2nd activity called 'ImageView' has an ImageView Control which shows an Image and it also has a button which takes us to the previous activity.

-# Andriod Platform Verion Supported
+# Andriod Platform Version Supported
 Mininum SDK Version: 16
 Target SDK Version: 30